linaarroyo/BookstoreApp/README.md

 By working on this project I:

 * Understood C# and .Net Core Web Syntax
-* Understood user Authentication using JWT (JSON Web Tokens)
+* Understood user authentication using JWT (JSON Web Tokens)
 * Learned to manage packages with NuGet Manager
 * Learned to build a Web Application to interact with Web API